openstack/nova/doc/source/devref/distributed_scheduler.rst

 The OpenStack API allows a user to list all the instances they own via the `GET /servers/` command or the details on a particular instance via `GET /servers/###`.
 This mechanism is usually sufficient since OS API only allows for creating one instance at a time, unlike the EC2 API which allows you to specify a quantity of instances to be created.

 NOTE: currently the `GET /servers` command is not Zone-aware since all operations done in child Zones are done via a single administrative account.
-Therefore, asking a child Zone to `GET /servers` would return all the active instances ... and that would be what the user intended.
+Therefore, asking a child Zone to `GET /servers` would return all the active instances ... and that would not be what the user intended.
 Later, when the Keystone Auth system is integrated with Nova, this functionality will be enabled.

 We could use the OS API 1.1 Extensions mechanism to accept a `num_instances` parameter, but this would result in a different return code.
 Instead of getting back an `Instance` record, we would be getting back a `reservation_id`.
 So, instead, we've implemented a new command `POST /zones/boot` command which is nearly identical to `POST /servers` except that it takes a `num_instances` parameter and returns a `reservation_id`.
 Perhaps in OS API 2.x we can unify these approaches.